blakadder/blog/_posts/2021-08-29-vindriktning-tasmota.md

 toc: true
 ---

-IKEA Vindriktning is an affordable air quality sensor with a well build enclosure and you can connect it to your smart home using Tasmota and some soldering
+IKEA Vindriktning is an affordable air quality sensor with a well designed enclosure and you can connect it to your smart home using Tasmota and some soldering.

 _Links in this article marked with a * are affiliate links.
 By purchasing through them I get a commission that helps in future projects!_